doubleaaron/RoboND-Rover-Project/writeup_template.md

         data.worldmap[rock_y_world, rock_x_world, :] = 255**

 Everything else was pretty straightforward from the exercises that I put into the notebook.

+#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.

 ### Autonomous Navigation and Mapping